JaredWilliams1/game_of_life/README.md

 The term for the rightmost binary digit is the Least Significant Bit (LSB) and it stores the living/dead status.

-Notice how the living cells have odd numbered bytes and all dead cells have even numbered bytes.
+Notice how the living cells have odd numbered bytes and the dead cells have even numbered bytes.

 If I wanted to add a neighbor to a cell you'd add 2 to the byte: